venkatarajeshjakka/material/MultipleCandleStick.md

 * The prior trend should be down trend.
 * The first day of the pattern should be red candle
 * The candle on the 2 nd day of the pattern should be a green candle.

+## Bearish Engulfing

+* prior trend to bullish
+* Day 1 green candle
+* Day 2 red candle

+## The piercing pattern

+Similar to _Bullish engulfing_  with small variation.

+P2 green candle partially engulfs P1's red candle, however, the engulfing should be at least 50% but less than 100%.

+__Example :__ if P1's range is 12, P2 range should be at least 6 or higher but less then 12.

+## The Dark Cloud Cover

+Smilar to _Bearish engulfing_ with minor variations.

+The red candle on P2 engulfs abut 50 to 100 % of P1 green candle.

+## The Harami Pattern

+The first candle is usually long and second candle has a small body.
+The second candle is generally opposite in color to the first candle.

+* A trend reversal is possible

+   * ___Bullish harami___
+   * ___Bearsih harami___

+## Key Notes

+> When ever a doji follows a recognizabke candle stick pattern the opportunity created is bigger.

+> Prefer Bearish engulfing vs the dark cloud cover.

+> Prefer Bullish engulfing vs the piercing patter.